ALS drug gets rare second review at high-stakes FDA meeting

 A final FDA decision is expected later this month.

-Dr. Billy Dunn, FDA’s neurology review director, opened the meeting by noting the “concerns and limitations” with Amylyx’s data, while emphasizing the need for new options for patients.
+Dr. Billy Dunn, FDA’s neurology review director, opened the meeting by noting the “concerns and limitations” with Amylyx’s data, while emphasizing the need for new treatment options.

 “We are highly sensitive to the urgent need for the development of new treatments for ALS,” Dunn said.
 “We have not made any final decisions on the approvability of this application.”

-Dunn also noted that a larger study being conducted by Amylyx could provide “more definitive results” of the drug’s effectiveness by 2024.
+Dunn also noted that a larger study being conducted by Amylyx could provide “more definitive results” on the drug by 2024.

+In a highly unusual move, Dunn suggested the agency might be more willing to approve the drug if Amylyx would commit to withdrawing its medication if the 600-patient trial fails to show a benefit.
+He then called on the company’s co-founders to publicly commit to that step, and Amylyx co-CEO Justin Klee said the company would voluntarily withdraw its drug in that scenario.

 The ALS drug review is being closely watched as an indicator of FDA’s flexibility in reviewing experimental medications for the terminally ill and its ability to withstand outside pressure.

-“We’re here because there’s a lot of pressure,” said Diana Zuckerman of the nonprofit National Center for Health Research, which analyzes data and conducts medical research.
+“We’re here because there’s a lot of pressure,” said Diana Zuckerman of the nonprofit National Center for Health Research, in an interview ahead of the meeting.
 “FDA is going the extra mile by saying you can have another meeting, but the company responded by giving them no new data.”

 The Cambridge, Massachusetts, company says follow-up data gathered after the study showed the drug extended life.
 Patients who continued taking the drug survived about 10 months longer than patients who never took the drug, according to a new company analysis.

-But FDA scientists said in their review that the new approach “suffers from the same interpretability challenges” as the original study.
+But FDA scientists said that the new approach “suffers from the same interpretability challenges” as the original study.

-On Wednesday, the FDA will again hear from patients and advocacy groups, such as I AM ALS, which has lobbied for more than two years to make the drug available.

-“We have a drug that the entire ALS community is behind.
-Patients, clinicians, researchers all support this because of what we’ve seen in data from the trial,” said I AM ALS co-founder Brian Wallach, speaking through an interpreter.
-“That’s not the case with every drug.”
+On Wednesday, more than 20 ALS researchers, patients and family members told the advisers they supported approval.
+The agency has also received more than 1,200 written comments, largely from ALS advocates.

+“I’m asking you to approve it because I know it works.
+It’s extending my life and I want that for others,” said Greg Canter, who was diagnosed with ALS in 2018 and participated in Amylyx’s study.
+He credits the drug with improving his lung capacity and slowing his functional decline.

 Hanging over the review is FDA’s controversial approval of the Alzheimer’s drug Aduhelm last year, which was reviewed by the same agency scientists and outside advisers.

 In that case, the FDA disregarded the overwhelmingly negative vote by its outside advisers, three of whom resigned over the decision.
-The FDA approval — which followed irregular meetings with drugmaker Biogen — is under investigation by congressional committees and federal inspectors.
+The agency’s approval — which followed irregular meetings with drugmaker Biogen — is under investigation by Congress and federal inspectors.

 Follow Matthew Perrone on Twitter: @AP_FDAwriter